Skip to main content

 uint256 newTotalAmount = amountByAddress[msg.sender] + amount;

-// Validate allocation limits
+// Validate purchase limits

 if (newTotalAmount < purchasePermit.minAmount) {